" composition is more than an instrument for expression – it is a mirror which's tainted reflection teaches me more about myself and others "

 basking in sunken treasure ~ greetings ~ of

 some lost wanderer you claim you knew

 earns a place in your line of fishes,

 an oriental relic from the now glorified landmark of overdues.

 DSP Original Poem Setting (2019): Landmark of Overdues is an original poem setting that tells the story of two characters whose relationship contemplates themes concerning the creation and preservation of legacy.
 Inspired by the works of Francis Dhomont and Delforge, This composition features techniques of spectral audio signal processing, granular synthesis, and string resonators to convey the poem's morphing metaphors.
-As a result, this poem setting reveals one particular event in which legacy leads to the objectification and dehumanization of one character.
-Accordingly, this composition explores the concept of distortion and deception.
+As a result, this poem setting reveals one particular event in which legacy leads to the objectification and dehumanization of one character, exploring the concept of distortion and deception.